 The Charlotte market is one of the fastest-growing markets in the Southeast and the United States, as a whole.
 The market sees 102 new people per day and has been ranked the No.1 fastest-growing tech talent market for the past two years.
 Known globally for its deep-rooted history of banking, the city has a variety of other thriving industries such as healthcare, professional services and technology.
 Charlotte is also known for its low cost of living and excellent quality of life.

-Located in southern part of North Carolina, the city’s residents are a short drive away to beautiful mountains, lakes and springs as well as a few short hours from the beautiful Carolina coast.
-The flexible office market continues to grow to knew heights.
-If you are looking for a space to call home in “The Queen City”, the experts at Workthere will make it their mission to insure a flawless, hassle free process, leaving you more time to focus on what matters: the success and growth of your business.
+Located in the southern part of North Carolina, the city’s residents are a short drive away from beautiful mountains, lakes and springs as well as a few short hours from the beautiful Carolina coast.
+The flexible office market continues to grow to new heights.
+If you are looking for a space to call home in “The Queen City”, the experts at Workthere will make it their mission to ensure a flawless, hassle-free process, leaving you more time to focus on what matters: the success and growth of your business.

 Located in the center of the Charlotte market, Uptown is home to a variety of multifamily options which help to house the area’s growing young workforce.
 Uptown is also the most walkable neighborhood in all of Charlotte.